f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 To deploy the service graph a few steps are needed 1) Assign service graph template to contract 2)Create device selection policy 3) Attach contracts to the correct EPG's

-In the left hand pane under your tenant to view the contract click on Contracts->Standard->cntr
+In the left hand pane under your tenant to view the contract click on **Contracts->Standard->cntr**

 ![](images/APIC-Contract.png)

 The service graph template **sgt** has been assigned to the contract

-In the left hand pane under your tenant to view the device selection policy click on Services->L4-L7->DEvice Selection Policy->cntr->sgt->ADC
+In the left hand pane under your tenant to view the device selection policy click on **Services->L4-L7->Device Selection Policy->cntr-sgt-ADC**

 ![](images/APIC-SGT.png)

 The logical device context instructs Cisco Application Centric Infrastructure (ACI) about which load balancer device to use to render a graph.
 The device **bigip** is assigned for rendering the graph

-In the left hand pane under your tenant to view the provided contract assigned to the EPG's click on Application Profiles->app->Application EPGs->web-epg->Contracts
+In the left hand pane under your tenant to view the provided contract assigned to the EPG's click on **Application Profiles->app->Application EPGs->web-epg->Contracts**

 ![](images/APIC-Prov-Contract.png)

 Contract **cntr** is assigned as a Provided contract to EPG **web-epg**

-In the left hand pane under your tenant to view the consumer contract assigned to the EPG's click on Networking->External Routed Networks->studentxx-l3out->Netwokrs->epg-l3out
+In the left hand pane under your tenant to view the consumer contract assigned to the EPG's click on **Networking->External Routed Networks->studentxx-l3out->Netwokrs->epg-l3out**

 ![](images/APIC-Cons-Contract.png)

 Contract **cntr** is assigned as a Consumer contract to EPG **epg-l3out**

-In the left hand pane under your tenant to view the deployed graph click on Services->L4-L7-Deployed Graph Instances
+In the left hand pane under your tenant to view the deployed graph click on **Services->L4-L7-Deployed Graph Instances**

 ![](images/APIC-Deployed-Graph.png)